-- Description: The specified disk group cannot be imported during a disk group move operation.
-(The disk group ID is obtained from the disk group that could be imported.) - Action: The disk group may have been moved to another host.
+The specified disk group cannot be imported during a disk group move operation.
+(The disk group ID is obtained from the disk group that could be imported.)

+The disk group may have been moved to another host.
 One option is to locate it and use the vxdg recover command on both the source and target disk groups.
-Specify the -o clean option with one disk group, and the -o remove option with the other disk group.
-See "Recovering from incomplete disk group moves" on page 24 for more information.
+Specify the $-\circ$ clean option with one disk group, and the $-\circ$ remove option with the other disk group.

+See "Recovering from an incomplete disk group move" on page 29.